queenkjuul/jingo-retro/README.md

 This document contains also [the reference](#configuration-options-reference) for all the possible options.

-If you define a `remote` to push to, then Jingo will automatically issue a push to that remote every `pushInterval` seconds.
-To declare a `remote` for Jingo to use, you'll need to identify the name of your local remote.
+If you define a `remote` to push to, then jinji will automatically issue a push to that remote every `pushInterval` seconds.
+To declare a `remote` for jinji to use, you'll need to identify the name of your local remote.
 The following example shows how a local remote is typically defined:

-`git remote add origin https://github.com/joeuser/jingorepo.git'`
+`git remote add origin https://github.com/joeuser/jinjirepo.git'`

 Based on that example, you would update config.yaml with the remote name "origin" as follows: